 Educational theorists – from Froebel and Montessori to Seymour Papert – have long recognized that children think and learn best when moving, playing, interacting with each other, and engaging with concrete objects.
 KinderLab’s co-founder Dr. Marina Bers extended this research into computer science education, proving that young children learn coding concepts better with physical manipulatives than abstract on-screen representations.
 Her findings guided the development of the screen-free KIBO Robot Coding Kit.
 With KIBO, children build their code by sequencing wooden blocks, and the programs they create affect the physical world – the robot moves and reacts based on the instructions the children give it.
 The robot is an “object to think with,” in Seymour Papert’s phrasing, allowing children to access abstract concepts through physical play.

 Just as engaging with a physical robot is a research-proven way to teach young children about computer science, robotics also provides the perfect vehicle for teaching young children about artificial intelligence.
 Not only do we gain the educational benefits of concrete objects and manipulatives, we can also build on the many parallels between robotics concepts and AI concepts.

-Sense-Think-Act: a “big idea” unifying AI and robotics
+Sense-Think-Act: a “big idea” unifying AI and robot coding kits